Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

+where $\Lambda=\Upsilon_{d-1}^{(t)}\bigl(\tr(\bro^{\!\;t})\bigr)$.
+Here, the quantity $\Lambda$ estimates the eigenvalues of $\bro$ from above.
+When $t\geq{d}$, measurement statistics with many trials lead to determining eigenvalues of $\bro$.
+Otherwise, only ranges of available values could be mentioned.
+Yet, the formulas (\ref{potayn}) and (\ref{pochen}) allow us to estimate promptly the von Neumann entropy of input state from both the sides.
+For example, Figure \ref{fig7} shows the von Neumann entropy and its estimates for the qubit case with $t=5$.
+The $5$-design can be formed by icosahedron vertices marked on the Bloch sphere.
+Except for states with low mixedness, an accuracy of estimation is very good.

 The above uncertainty relations for design-structured POVMs can be used to formulate quantum steering inequalities.
 This question was already addressed in \cite{guhne20,rastdes}.
 So, we will discuss steering inequalities very shortly.
-The phenomenon of steering initially noticed by Schr\"{o}dinger was rigorously formalized in \cite{wisem07}.
-In detail, quantum steering and its applications are reviewed in \cite{ucno20}.
-Alice and Bob share a bipartite quantum state $\bro_{AB}$, and repeat this any number of times.
+For more details, see the review \cite{ucno20} and references therein.
+Alice and Bob share a bipartite quantum state $\bro_{AB}$ and repeat this any number of times \cite{wisem07}.
 Alice performs on her subsystem a measurement chosen from the set of POVMs $\bigl\{\clf^{(m)}\bigr\}_{m=1}^{M}$.
 Hence, the actual state of Bob's subsystem is conditioned on Alice's result.
-Bob's conditioned state is subjected to a measurement chosen accordingly from the set $\bigl\{\cle^{(m)}\bigr\}_{m=1}^{M}$.
-Using the generated probabilities and classical side information from Alice, Bob obtains the conditional entropies $H_{1}\bigl(\cle^{(m)}|\clf^{(m)}\bigr)$ due to (\ref{csea}).
-The authors of \cite{brun18} developed the question how to derive quantum steering inequalities on the base of entropic uncertainty relations.
-One of conditions implies that state-independent uncertainty relations should be used.
+This conditioned state is subjected to a measurement chosen accordingly from the set $\bigl\{\cle^{(m)}\bigr\}_{m=1}^{M}$.
+The conditional entropies $H_{1}\bigl(\cle^{(m)}|\clf^{(m)}\bigr)$ are calculated due to (\ref{csea}) with the use of generated probabilities and classical side information from Alice.
+The authors of \cite{brun18} examined the question of how to derive quantum steering inequalities on the base of entropic uncertainty relations.
+One of the conditions implies that state-independent uncertainty relations should be used.
 Other conditions are clearly valid for the standard entropic functions.
 As was already mentioned, validity of the lower entropic bounds (\ref{popit}) and (\ref{popich}) for all states should be checked in each concrete example.
-If they really provide a state-independent formulation, then we have the steering inequalities
+If they actually provide a state-independent formulation, then we have the steering inequalities